 Unitil's distribution utilities deliver electricity and/or gas to all customers in their service territory, at rates established under cost of service regulation.
 Under this regulatory structure, Unitil's distribution utilities recover the cost of providing distribution service to their customers based on historical test years, and earn a return on their capital investment in utility assets.
-The Company's distribution utilities and its gas transmission pipeline company also may recover certain base rate costs, including capital project spending and enhanced reliability and vegetation management programs, through annual step adjustments or cost tracking rate mechanisms.
+The Company's distribution utilities and its gas transmission pipeline company also may recover certain base rate costs, including capital project spending, qualifying storm expenses and enhanced reliability and vegetation management programs, through annual step adjustments or cost tracking rate mechanisms.

 Revenue decoupling is the term given to the elimination of the dependency of a utility's distribution revenue on the volume of electricity or gas sales.
 The difference between distribution revenue amounts billed to customers and the targeted revenue decoupling amounts is recognized as an increase or a decrease in Accrued Revenue, which forms the basis for resetting rates for future cash recoveries from, or credits to, customers.
 These revenue decoupling targets may be adjusted as a result of rate cases and other authorized adjustments that the Company files with the MDPU and NHPUC.
 Fitchburg has been subject to revenue decoupling since 2011.
-Unitil Energy has been subject to revenue decoupling, as of June 1, 2022, revenue decoupling now applies to substantially all of Unitil's total annual electric sales volumes.
+Unitil Energy has been subject to revenue decoupling since June 1, 2022.
+As a result of Unitil Energy now being subject to revenue decoupling, as of June 1, 2022, revenue decoupling now applies to substantially all of Unitil's total annual electric sales volumes.
 Substantially all of Northern Utilities' gas sales volumes in New Hampshire have been subject to decoupling since August 1, 2022.
 The Company's electric and gas sales in New Hampshire and Massachusetts are now largely decoupled.